-The AFR is reporting that Menulog is confident that they will be able to achieve revenue of $100,000,000 in coming years.
-Former Groupon CEO, Alistair Venn is predicting that Menulog will continue to grow despite increasing competition from Uber Eats, Deliveroo and Foodora and from Restaurants ‘cutting the cord’ and using a Free Restaurant OnLine Ordering systems to take orders online.
+The Australian Financial Review (AFR) is reporting that Menulog is confident that they will be able to achieve revenue of $100,000,000 in the coming years.
+Former Groupon CEO Alistair Venn is predicting that Menulog will continue to grow despite increasing competition from Uber Eats, Deliveroo, and Foodora and from Restaurants ‘cutting the cord’ and using a Free Restaurant OnLine Ordering (FROLO) systems to take orders online.
 The growth expectations come from the planning figures that Menulog is using that 200 million meals are delivered in Australia, but that the majority were still ordered over the phone and only 20-30% were ordered online.

-What to know about the economics of Restaurant online ordering?
+What do you need to know about the economics of Restaurant online ordering?
 Check out our two part podcast, where we discuss 7 ways that Restaurants are increasing their online orders.
-We look at packaging, email marketing, menu engineering and unpack some of the secrets of the Domino’s model for Pizza delivery and the big secret that underpins their profitability.
+We look at packaging, email marketing, menu engineering and unpack some of the secrets of the Domino’s model for pizza delivery and the big secret that underpins their profitability.

-Menulog released that for calendar year 2016, their revenue had jumped 64 per to $68,000,000 and orders had increased 42% with more than 9,400 restaurants featured on the site, having listed an additional 1,500 restaurants in the last 6 months.
+Menulog released that, for calendar year 2016, their revenue had jumped 64% to $68,000,000 and orders had increased 42% with more than 9,400 restaurants featured on the site, having listed an additional 1,500 restaurants in the last six months.
 It is important to note that revenue jumped to 64% when orders only jumped 42%.
 This would be because of the increase in commission that Menulog was able to extract out of restaurants.

 Menulog released that orders increased to 14 million for the year.
-With 9,500 restaurants on the platform, that would equate to 4.8 orders per restaurant per day, (assuming the restaurant is open for 6 days).
-It also means that the average Restaurant paid Menulog $8,500 per year in commission.
+With 9,500 restaurants on the platform, that would equate to 4.8 orders per restaurant per day, (assuming the restaurant is open six days a week).
+It also means that the average restaurant paid Menulog $8,500 per year in commission.
 There will be a wide variance from that.
-We have seen some restaurants who are spending over $25,000 a year and many restaurants get very few orders.
+We have seen some restaurants spending over $25,000 a year, and many restaurants get very few orders.
 We suspect that these high volume restaurants will begin to reconsider the value that Menulog creates for them in return for the $25,000 especially when there are free order taking alternatives available.

 How much commission does Menulog charge?

 When Menulog was bought by Just Eat, they were charging 10% in commission.
 That has now risen to 13%.
-We have also seen some variable pricing whereby Menulog directs customers to certain restaurants who are prepared to pay higher commissions and we have also seen postcode wide promotions whereby restaurants are offered the opportunity to partake in a promotion in a suburb, but must offer a certain % off their price.
+We have also seen some variable pricing where Menulog directs customers to certain restaurants who are prepared to pay higher commissions and we have also seen postcode-wide promotions where restaurants are offered the opportunity to partake in a promotion in a suburb, but must offer a certain percentage off their price.
 They are forced into the dilemma of offering a discount (often 30% and getting an increase in orders but at a heavily discounted price) or seeing their weekly volumes slashed.

 One interesting variant we have seen, which is a potential response to the popularity of our free online ordering system is a decrease in the commission charged on orders from the Restaurants website.
 This can decrease to 6.5% and we have unconfirmed reports that some larger restaurants have negotiated free commission on website orders.
 This is probably because Menulog has become expert at Restaurant Brandjacking and Restaurant Adwords Arbitrage.
 These practices have been reported in the AFR and can have a significant negative impact on Restaurant profitability.